timdegroot1996/robotframework-dashboard/docs/dashboard-server.md

 # Dashboard Server

 RobotFramework Dashboard includes a built-in server that lets you host the dashboard on a separate machine.
 This allows you to centrally serve the HTML dashboard, and remotely add, list, or remove test result outputs from other clients.
-The server is built using **FastAPI**, and comes with a set of Pydantic models to validate request payloads.
+The server is built using [**FastAPI**](https://pypi.org/project/fastapi/), [**FastAPI-offline**](https://pypi.org/project/fastapi-offline/) and [**Uvicorn**](https://pypi.org/project/uvicorn/), and comes with a set of Pydantic models to validate request payloads.

 > **Tip:** The server is not installed by default see [Installation & Version Info](/installation-version-info.md#install-robot-framework-dashboard) for more info!